mBART: Multidimensional Monotone BART

-All of the $x$ values are drawn from the standard uniform distribution on (0,1).
-Our function $f(x) = x_{1} x_{2}^2 + x_{3} x_{4}^3 + x_{5}$ is clearly monotonic for such $x$.
-We let $\epsilon_i \sim N(0,\sigma^2)$ with $\sigma$ = .2, .5, .7, and 1.
-For each value of $\sigma$ we simulated 200 data sets.
-Each data set has 500 in-sample (training) observations and 1,000 out-of-sample (test) observations.
-For the training data, we draw $x$ and $y$, while for the test data we need only draw $x$.
-For each simulated data set we compute the RMSE

-where $f$ is the true function, $\hat{f}(x_i)$ is the posterior mean, and the $x_i$ are the test $x$ vectors.
+For each value of $\sigma$ we simulated 200 data sets, each with 500 in-sample (training) observations and 1,000 out-of-sample (test) observations.
+For the training data, we drew $x$ and $y$, while for the test data we only drew $x$.
+For each simulated data set, we computed the BART to MBART ratio of their out-of-sample RMSE = $\sqrt{\frac{1}{1000} \sum_{i=1}^{1000} (f(x_i)-\hat{f}(x_i))^2}$ estimates, where $f$ is the true function, $\hat{f}(x_i)$ is the posterior mean, and the $x_i$ are the test $x$ vectors. }

-The results are displayed in Figure~\ref{fig:5-d_sim}.
-Each boxplot depicts the 200 RMSE values for a method.
-The first two boxplots show results for the draws with $\sigma=.2$, the second two for $\sigma=.5$ and so on.
-Within each pair of boxplots, the first boxplot gives the unconstrained BART RMSE's and the second one gives the mBART RMSE's.
-For the smallest value of $\sigma$ both methods give similar results.
-As $\sigma$ increases, mBART clearly outperforms unconstrained BART.